peec/play2-spa-boilerplate/README.md

 ### Integrates the following JS libraries:

  - *requirejs:* For modularity
- - *underscore:* Requirement for backbone and awesome language tools.
+ - *underscore:* Requirement for backbone and awesome language tools + templating system.
+Precompiled templates in production thanks to underscore-tpl, requirejs r.js and play!
  - *backbone:* Awesome MV* framework for javascript
  - *marionette:* To keep architechture and reduce boilerplate code.
  - *jquery:* To maniplate the DOM.

- - *handlebars:* Awesome templating engine.
+### Comes with some functionality.

+ - Login system.
+ - Uploading to Amazon S3, both backend signing + frontend library.

+### Ready for HEROKU

+Files needed for heroku is already added, just push the code to heroku and set some config variables and youre ready!

 ### Bootstrap CSS